British pound hit by election jitters and weak growth

 The British pound took a drubbing on Friday after an opinion poll showed that Prime Minister Theresa May's lead has narrowed sharply ahead of a crucial general election.

-The pound dipped 0.7% against the dollar to trade below $1.29, adding to losses that have made it the week's worst-performing major currency.
+The pound dipped 1% against the dollar to trade at $1.28, adding to losses that have made it the week's worst-performing major currency.

 Investors were reacting to polling that suggested May's once-massive lead over the rival Labour Party had dwindled to just five percentage points.